risk-first/website/estimating/Risk-First-Analysis.md

 So, this diagram encapsulates the reason why we might fix the rendering bug:  it's about addressing potential [Trust Risk](../risks/Communication-Risk.md#trust--belief-risk) in our product.

-If you're new to [Risk First](https://www.riskfirst.org) then it's probably worth explaining at this point that one of the purposes of this project is to enumerate the different types of risk you could face running a software project.
-You can begin to learn about them all [here](../risks/Start.md).
-Suffice to say, we have icons to represent each of these kinds of risks, and the rest of this article will introduce some of them to you in passing.

 ## Question 2: What Do We Gain?

 ![Search Function](/images/generated/estimating/planner/search.png)